tomfielden/TerikoTableau/README.md

     * SUM of Purchase $'s
     * SUM of Weight (LBS)

+The Billed NVS requires two levels of aggregation

+The first level aggregation is grouped by the above join fields as well as,

+    * Item UOM (NVD)
+    * FiscalDate

-The aggregations for Billed NVD are,
+The first level aggregations are,

     * MAX of ARA_PRODUCT_ID
     * MAX of Manufacturer (NVD)